xcurvnubaim/Genics-API/Readme.md

 - **Users**
   - `GET /users`: Retrieve a list of all users.
   - `POST /users`: Create a new user.
+  - `PUT /users/:id`: Update an existing user by ID.
+  - `DELETE /users/:id`: Delete a user by ID.

 - **Products**
   - `GET /products`: Retrieve a list of all products.